Estimating fast mean-reverting jumps in electricity market models: Derivative pricing in the electricity market

 with

 and

 \end{theorem}

 The proof is straightforward and comments for the results of Theorem \ref{forward} can be transposed to the ones of Theorem \ref{forwardlog}.
 In particular, if $\lambda/\beta$ is small and $\beta$ is large, the term $f^{\beta}\left(t,T\right)$ is close to 1 and $f(t,T)$ to $f^c(t,T)$.
+A similar formula is given for the forward prices in \cite{hambly09} in the case where $X^c$ follows a Gaussian Ornstein-Uhlenbeck process.